This Is Not a Murder Mystery: Development

 written and created by Dirickx and Paul Baeten with Lebeer as the co-director of episodes 3 and 4.
-The title is based on the "This is not a pipe" wording below the René Magritte 1929 picture The Treachery of Images.
-The series has Kato Maes and Kristoffel Mertens as producers, and was initially pitched at the 2022 Co-Pro Series event, part of the Berlin Film Festival.
+The title is based on the "This is not a pipe" wording at the bottom of René Magritte's 1929 painting The Treachery of Images.
+The series has Kato Maes and Kristoffel Mertens as producers and was initially presented at the 2022 Co-Pro Series event, part of the Berlin Film Festival.
 It was filmed in Ireland and Belgium in 2024, mostly in the English-language.
 First look images from the set were released in November 2024.

 Casting

 The cast includes Pierre Gervais, Iñaki Mur, Florence Hall, Frank Bourke and Mike Hoffmann, but the director Herbots was quoted by Variety as saying that they chose "newcomers instead of established actors" because they did not want "famous faces drawing attention away from the characters…The show is a real ensemble piece, and I thought it was very important to find personalities that match but were also able to create conflict.
 We managed to get a really interesting ensemble".
-The cast also includes Stephen Tompkinson, Geert Van Rampelberg, Regina Bikkinina, Oscar Högströn, Lauren Versnick, Donna Banya, Jonathan Delaney Tynan and Mathilde Warnier.
+The cast also includes Stephen Tompkinson, Geert Van Rampelberg, Regina Bikkinina, Oscar Högström, Lauren Versnick, Donna Banya, Jonathan Delaney Tynan and Mathilde Warnier.